Source2ZE/ZombieReborn/README.md

 [Join our Discord](https://discord.gg/QsSGf9ZEVs) for development discussion and to keep up to date!

+## Installation

+Copy both the `scripts` and `cfg` directories to your `game/csgo` folder.
+If you've already made changes to your server cfg's, you may want to just copy the contents of ours in instead.

 ## Current issues
 You can find the current issues with CS2 we'd like to report to Valve [here](issues.md)